Digital Radiography (X-ray)

 Browse X-ray Terms

-Explore common findings and terminology in X-ray reports.
-Each term includes detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.
+Explore common terms in X-ray reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

 Explore More Medical Resources